Jomanda

-Johanna Wilhelmina Petronella Damman, known under her nickname Jomanda (born May 5, 1948), is a controversial Dutch healing medium who refers to herself as the Lady of the light.
+Johanna “Joke” Wilhelmina Petronella Damman, known under her nickname Jomanda (born May 5, 1948), is a controversial Dutch healing medium who refers to herself as the Lady of the Light.

 Background

 Born Johanna Wilhelmina Petronella Damman in Deventer, Jomanda is a Dutch spiritualist who described herself as being "a healing medium."
 She claims to have psychic powers of clairvoyance, empathy and prescience, aided by her late father and other powers from the "world divine".
 She is known to be a devoted fan of paranormal author Jozef Rulof.

 Career

 In 1991, she gained national fame after making an appearance on a popular talk show.
 In the next decade, she held public gatherings in Tiel where she announced that she would be performing healings, which drew large groups of people.
 During these sessions she would 'infuse' bottles of tap water, which she claimed would make them gain healing properties.
 She also appeared on radio shows, where people were asked to put a bottle of water in front of their radio in order to have it remotely 'infused'.